bioperl/bioperl-run/README.md

-$Id$
+# Description

-o Version
+This is bioperl-run version 1.6.x, a developer release.

- This is bioperl-run version 1.5.2, a developer release.
+*bioperl-run* contain modules that provides a Perl interface to various bioinformatics applications.
+This allows various applications to be used with common BioPerl objects.

-o Description
+See the *Changes* file for more information about what is contained in here.

- bioperl-run contain modules that provides a PERL interface to various bioinformatics applications.
-This allows various applications to be used with common bioperl objects.
+# Installation

- See the Changes file for more information about what is contained in here.
+See the accompanying *INSTALL* file for details on installing bioperl-run.

-o Installation
+# Feedback

- See the accompanying INSTALL file for details on installing bioperl-run.
+Write down any problems or praise and send them to bioperl-l@bioperl.org.

-o Feedback
+# Bugs

-Write down any problems or praise and send them to bioperl-l@bioperl.org  ;-)
+Bug reports can be made using the GitHub Issues tracker for this distribution.